Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 The challenges of housing an increasingly ageing population, alongside improving housing standards and climate considerations, are also playing out in county areas.
 Older people are often staying in unsuitable housing and more needs to be done to meet the demand of the growing market for specialist accommodation.
 Housing is also key contributor to carbon emissions, with around 17% of the UK’s Co2 emissions coming from heating our homes and high levels of housing stock that needs to be retrofitted.

-The focus of government policy recently has been increasing pathways into home ownership which has been undertaken through a variety of demand-side policies, including Help to Buy.
+The focus of previous government policy has been increasing pathways into home ownership which has been undertaken through a variety of demand-side policies, including Help to Buy.
 However, whilst these products do assist some in gaining their first steps on the housing ladder, they can also have the effect of increasing demand and pushing up prices - while also not meeting more pressing housing need, such as social rent.
-Moreover, while the sector has widely welcomed the Renters Reform Act to strengthen tenants rights, there is frustration that provisions to scrap Section 21 'no fault evictions' were removed at the last-minute meaning that the rental sector remains unreliable for tenants.

 The County Councils Network proposals below set out how counties can work with an incoming government to tackle the housing crisis.
 This includes working with councils to deliver more genuinely affordable homes and socially rented properties, reviewing the right to buy, resetting housing benefit subsidy rates and increasing Homeless Prevention Grant funding.
 Alongside this, it needs to amended planning policy to allow councils to set more ambitious environmental standards for new housing, tackle overcrowding and improve tenants’ protections within the private rented sector.